gfroerli/web/README.md

 ## Requirements

-You need NodeJS 10 and Elm 0.18: https://guide.elm-lang.org/install.html
+You need NodeJS 10.
+Elm will be installed through npm.

 If you aren't familiar with Elm yet, you should probably read [the tutorial](https://guide.elm-lang.org/).
 When you're done with that,